-Eleanor Sanghara is a British-Punjabi artist, curator and educator.
+Eleanor Sanghara is a British-Punjabi artist, curator, and cultural producer.

 Sanghara was the recipient of the Ingram Prize Residency Award, the Barry Martin Award for Experimental Art and the Central Saint Martins’ Dean of Academic Programmes Award.

-They also co-founded the community collective ‘No Man’s Land’ which upholds artist-led programming and curation through a celebration of mixed histories and alternative modes of storytelling.
+She also co-founded the community collective ‘No Man’s Land’, which upholds global majority artist-led programming and curation through the celebration of mixed histories and alternative modes of storytelling.

-Sanghara has worked in community spaces, museums and galleries in arts, learning and cultural programming including Hauser & Wirth, Tate Britain, Tate Modern, the Koppel Project and Central Saint Martins.
+Sanghara has worked across museums and galleries in arts and cultural programming including Hauser & Wirth, Tate Britain, Tate Modern, Central Saint Martins, and, currently as Engagement Producer at Arnolfini.

 Contact: eleanorgustard@hotmail.co.uk